-The Horizon 2020 project CoSTREAM aims to improve our understanding of the co-occurrence of stroke and Alzheimer’s disease.
+The Horizon 2020 project CoSTREAM aimed to improve our understanding of the co-occurrence of stroke and Alzheimer’s disease.
 It has long been known that both diseases share underlying causes, but their exact interaction or link is not fully understood.
 CoSTREAM combines multiple factors to identify and investigate these common mechanisms, ranging from genetics and metabolomics, to brain structure and function.
 The project builds upon large data sets on both diseases, with follow-up studies performed up to 25 years.
 In the end, CoSTREAM will lead to increased knowledge about shared pathways, and can lead to new therapeutic approaches.

 CoSTREAM is a five-year research project combining epidemiology, genetics, metabolomics, radiology and neurology.
 We will use comprehensive preclinical knowledge and clinical data to discover new molecular pathways that explain the co-occurrence of stroke and Alzheimer's disease, and determine how these relate to structural and functional pathology on magnetic resonance imaging (MRI) and to molecular imaging biomarkers on positron emission tomography (PET).
 Furthermore, we will investigate shared and disease-unique compensatory mechanisms and develop new treatment strategies targeting areas of interaction between the two diseases.